MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/javascript.md

 1. Press **F5** to build and run the project.

-1. Drag-and-drop the `contoso.txt` file into the WebView control.
+1. Drag-and-drop the `contoso.txt` file into the WebView2 control.
 A new window opens, which is the result of the code in your sample project:

    :::image type="content" source="./media/drag-text.png" alt-text="Result of dragging and dropping contoso.txt." lightbox="./media/drag-text.png":::